PythonBenin/exercises/challenges/0005-garbadrome/editorial.md

   divisible by it.
 - **Large Value of X**: Ensure that the solution is efficient enough to handle large values of $X$, up to $10 000$, as specified.

+##  Disclaimer

+Editorial partially provided by ChatGPT.
+So, it's possible than you find parts of it on random websites. :smile: